-An excessive heat warning is in effect today through the weekend, with temperatures forecast to reach 113 degrees in Tucson.
+TUCSON, AZ (Tucson News Now) - An excessive heat warning is in effect Wednesday, June 13, with high temperatures forecast to reach 107 to 112 degrees in Pima and southeast Pinal counties.

 During the summer months, the veterinarian at Northwest Pet Clinic says they see two to three pets a week suffering from symptoms of dehydration.
 Pets are cooled down with fluids, ice packs and fans.

-"If you're concerned of course, the best thing to do is bring them in and make sure they are ok," Abbey Kovarna, the veterinarian at Northwest Pet Clinic said.
+"If you're concerned of course, the best thing to do is bring them in and make sure they are OK," veterinarian Abbey Kovarna said.
 "But if you know they're panting a bit heavily, seem a little bit warm you can always cool them off with a nice cool bath, not cold but cool water to see if we can relax them and get their heavy breathing and panting to subside."

 In this heat, try and keep your pets indoors, and never leave them in the car alone.